accessibilitysupported/a11ysupport.io/FAQ.md

 ## What is this?

-This is a community driven website that aims to help inform developers about what is [accessibility supported](https://www.w3.org/TR/WCAG21/#cc4).
+This is a community-driven website that aims to help inform developers about what is [accessibility supported](https://www.w3.org/TR/WCAG21/#cc4).
 In order to conform to WCAG 2.0, you must write code in ways that are supported by assistive technologies (such as screen readers).

-Our goal is not to tell you what you can or can not use, but to help you make informed decisions.
+Our goal is not to tell you what you can or cannot use, but to help you make informed decisions.
 For example, you may be able to use unsupported features in a way that does not negatively affect AT interaction.

 We also hope to help developers learn how to test with assistive technologies.
 To accomplish this, we will provide introductory materials on how to use different assistive technologies and provide detailed instructions about how to perform tests.
 We also hope to run workshops at developer conferences.

 There are some other projects that are similar to this, however, most of them:
 * Are closed sourced (no contributions)
-* Do not cover all of the common AT
+* Do not cover all the common AT
-* Do not disclose exactly how tests are performed
+* Do not disclose exactly how tests should be performed
 * Only tests a specific technology (or a subset of that technology)
 * Only tests the accessibility API layer, not the end result of the AT